Corporate Ireland starts to cash in on post-bailout rebound

 The number of new cars licensed jumped by almost 50 percent in January while the property market has begun to rebound with prices in Dublin up 14 percent on a year ago.

-Signs of life in the property market, the root of Ireland's crisis, are also being felt by building merchant Grafton GRF_u.L, whose profits rose 27 percent last year.
+Signs of life in the property market, the root of Ireland's crisis, are also being felt by building merchant Grafton , whose profits rose 27 percent last year.

 Among the most bullish about Ireland's prospects, Grafton - which has cut its workforce by a quarter - said there were few risks to the 7 percent rise in Irish building merchanting slowing as builders' order books fill up and the government renews its focus on the construction sector.